Call for Submissions – The Jewish Experience

 The film exposes the rich inner world of the artist Petr Ginz, a fourteen-year-old boy who was murdered in the Holocaust.
 The filmmakers treat the valuable materials, drawings, stories and diary of Peter, with the talent, respect and sensitivity that they deserve.
 They integrate into the story original animation, loyal to Petr’s visual style.
 The film is a monument to Petr, whose talent is an inspiration for children, adults and artists everywhere.

-Jury members: Lesley Sachs, Lillian Trgovenik, Tal Yoffe.
+Jury members: Lesley Sachs, Dr. Lillian Trgovenik, Tal Yoffe.

 2011: "Wunderkinder", Marcus O. Rosenmüller